Skip to content

 Steps:

-1. Install the NPL-Dev Plugin in your IDE (IntelliJ, VS Code, or VS Code-derived)
+1. Install the embedded NPL-Dev Plugin in your IDE (IntelliJ, VS Code, or VS Code-derived)

 2. Edit the NPL code in the api/src/main directory.
 You may for example start by changing the string (Text) returned by the sayHello permission